phetsims/center-and-variability/doc/implementation-notes.md

 ### Workarounds for Abundant and Inconsistent Intermediate Values in Axon Callbacks

-In order to avoid performance problems and spurious intermediate values in the variability screen, measures are computed as a batch then signified via `updateDataMeasures` and `variabilityDataMeasuresUpdatedEmitter`.
+In order to avoid performance problems and spurious intermediate values in the Variability screen, measures are computed as a batch, then signified via `updateDataMeasures` and `variabilityDataMeasuresUpdatedEmitter`.
 Likewise, `intervalToolDeltaStableProperty` works around an inconsistent intermediate values.

 ## Main Architecture & Scenes

 - Each CAVModel has 1 or more CAVSceneModel.
 The scene defines the soccer ball data and the soccer players.
 Other settings such as whether checkboxes are selected are stored in the CAVModel.
 There is a similar pattern for the views.
-- The simulation depends on soccer-common, so that the soccer context can be reused in other sims (including Mean Share and Balance)
+- The simulation depends on soccer-common, so that the soccer context can be reused in other sims (including _Mean Share and Balance_).
 - This sim uses ToggleNode in many places to switch between scenes and variability measures.
 - The code that renders the representations (charts/cards) in the accordion box also renders the charts in the info dialogs.

-## The Variability Measurements (range, mad, iqr)
+## The Variability Measurements (range, MAD, IQR)

-The Variability Measurements (range, mad, iqr) have subtle variations when shown in the accordion box vs in the info dialog, so that is managed with a context option.
+The Variability Measurements (range, MAD, IQR) have subtle variations when shown in the accordion box vs in the info dialog, so that is managed with a context option.

 ## Sound

 Each position on the number line is associated with a sound, see [NumberTone.ts](../js/common/model/NumberTone.ts).
-There are variation based on whether the user is focusing on values, means, or medians.
+There are variations based on whether the user is focusing on values, means, or medians.

-On the median screen, the cards play sounds based on movement.
+On the Median screen, the cards play sounds based on movement.
 The median animation in the accordion box plays a sound while animating, see [MedianAnimationTone.ts](../js/median/view/MedianAnimationTone.ts).

 The interval tool generates a continuous sound while the user is dragging the interval or its handles.